michellemwangi01/KonvergenzBankAccount/README.md

    `json-server --watch db.json --port 3000`

 4. **Open the Application**
-   Open `index.html` in your web browser to access the transaction management application.
+   Open the `index.html` in your web browser to access the transaction management application or run using VS code live server.

 ## Features